 Easy Access to Your Sewing Tools and Accessories

 Stick a peg board on the wall above your main work space to hang all of the tools you use the most, such as scissors, measuring tape and cutting boards.
 Use a clear acrylic pegboard or paint it the same color as the wall so that it blends in and doesn’t become an eyesore.

 Store your supplies so that everything is easy to find and access, especially after you come back from a break.
 “The right containers make all the difference when it comes to storing various materials: glass jars for easily lost items [such as buttons]; open bins on the floor to keep underway projects findable and portable,” suggests a Real Simple post on craft room makeover ideas.
 “Widely spaced shelves house supplies of all heights without that ‘stuffed in’ stress.”

 If you have a full sewing room, take advantage of the closet space.
 Hang spools of ribbon by feeding the clothing rod through the center, then all you have to do is cut what you need directly from the spool.
 Add shelves and bins to maximize the storage space.
 And don’t miss the opportunity to jazz things up.
 “Mounted slightly wider than the door frame, drapes make the closet look bigger, offer easy access, and add style to the space,” says the writers at Real Simple.

 Reflect Your Creative Side

-As you plan the organization of your sewing space, approach it as you would any home renovation or room design—make it your own.
-Don’t be afraid to add decorative elements and reflect who you are in the layout and design, in addition to optimizing functionality.
+As you plan the organization of your sewing space, approach it as you would any home renovation or room design.
+Make it your own!
+Don’t be afraid to add decorative elements and reflect who you are in the layout and design.
 The more comfortable you are in your space, the more creative you’ll be.